scale-tone/cognitive-search-static-web-apps-sample-ui/README.md

 * **CognitiveSearchGeoLocationField** - (optional) name of the field in your search index, that contains geo coordinates for each document.
 E.g. `Location`.
 * **CognitiveSearchOtherFields** - comma-separated list of other fields to be shown on search result cards.
 E.g. `Tags,Description,Description_fr,Category,LastRenovationDate`.
 If you include an *array-type* field (a field that contains an array of values, like the **Tags** field in the sample **hotels** index), it will be shown as a list of clickable chips.
 * **CognitiveSearchFacetFields** - comma-separated list of fields to be shown as facets on the left sidebar.
 Please, append a trailing star ('\*') to the name of the field, if that field is an *array-type* field.
 E.g. `Tags*,Category`.
 NOTE: all fields mentioned here need to be *facetable* and *filterable*.
+* **CognitiveSearchSuggesterName** - (optional) name of the [autocomplete suggester](https://docs.microsoft.com/en-us/azure/search/index-add-suggesters) to be used.
+E.g. `sg`.
+Create and configure a suggester for your search index and put its name here - then the search query textbox will start showing suggestions as you type.

 ## How to run locally